Elysee Palace, a lavish mansion

 The Salon des Tapisseries, next door, is decorated with luxurious tapestries and exhibits a copy of the French Constitution.

 The Hôtel d’Evreux had no official staircase to link the Hall of Honour to the first floor.

 The Escalier Murat, recognisable for its rails are adorned with gilded palm leaves, was therefore built in 1806.

 It leads to a landing decorated with a bronze statue by Auguste Rodin, La Defense.

 The statue stands in front of ‘Europe’, a canvas painted by Dubois in 1811.

 The landing leads to two antechambers decorated with portraits of former presidents of the republic and furnished in elegant Empire style.

+N.B.
+The Elysee palace is open to the public on Heritage Days.
 Queues are massive, arrive before 7am if you can and be prepare to wait for 3/4 hours.